zan557/docker_gui_demo/README.md

 3. Where to display the window

 ### Communicating with X11
-X11 communicates using unix sockets, and runs a server on the host.
+X11 communicates using unix sockets, and exists as a server on the host.
 Since a container runs in isolation, specify
 ```
 --net host
 ```
-to allow the container to use the host's network.
+~~to allow the container to use the host's network.~~ Not quite sure if this is approriate, as Unix sockets are not part of the network stack and is not the same as TCP sockets(loopback localhost connection).
+Unix sockets are more in the vein of local IPC.
+In any case the requirement to be on the same network as the host is still required.

 The unix socket exists as a file on the host, so we bind mount the socket to the container using
 ```